electrode-io/kax/README.md

 })
 ```

-The task provided to the `run` function, is a function that returns a `Promise`.
+The task provided to the `run` function, is a function that returns a `Promise`.\
-`kax` will await for this Promise completion, and upon completion will updated the message spinner with either the `taskSuccess` symbol from config (defaults to `success`) or the `taskFailure` symbol from config (defaults to `error`).
+`kax` will await for this Promise completion, and upon completion will update the message spinner with either the `taskSuccess` symbol from config (defaults to `success`) or the `taskFailure` symbol from config (defaults to `error`).
 In the case of successful completion, `kax` will return the result of the `Promise` task, and in the case of failure, it will rethrow the task exception.

 `successMsg` and `errorMsg` are both optional.
 If not set, the original `msg` will be used instead.